mvysny/mvysny.github.io/_posts/2021-9-22-java-will-die.md

 Java 8 is... okay I guess (since it has closures).
 But Java can't compete with Kotlin and will have difficult times in the future; it doesn't make its position much worse by tainting itself by Spring.

+Java with Spring will die for sure.
+Java without Spring will probably die too, but it will take much more time.